Making Sense out of Data; Giving Meaning to Models

 I don't play chess but I am interested in the question of how complexity emerges from simplicity.
 Here are some notes I prepared while reading chess books and which may be useful for a novice:

 My first degrees (Dipl.Ing. and BEng.) in control engineering are from the University of Applied Sciences in Hamburg, Germany and the University of Portsmouth, U.K. in 1994.
 My PhD (1997) was on the application of possibility theory to data analysis, research I conducted at UMIST, Manchester.
 Following a research lectureship at the Control Systems Centre at UMIST, an invited visiting position at the Technical University Delft, Netherlands in 1999-2000, I held a joint senior lectureship with the Department of Biomolecular Sciences and the Department of Electrical Engineering and Electronics, at UMIST.
-After ten years at the Control Systems Centre, I accepted in 2003 the C4 Chair in Systems Biology and Bioinformatics, Department of Computer Science at the University of Rostock, Germany.
+After ten years at the Control Systems Centre, I accepted in 2003 the C4 Chair in Systems Biology and Bioinformatics, part of the Institute of Computer Science at the University of Rostock, Germany.
 I was a visiting Professor in the School of Mathematics at The University of Manchester between 2003 and 2006.
 Since October 2004 I have an adjunct position in the Department of Electrical Engineering and Computer Science at Case Western Reserve University, where I collaborate with Mihajlo Mesarovic.
 I am the founding editor of the journal Systems Biology and since 2005, I am a fellow of the Stellenbosch Institute for Advanced Study (STIAS), where I collaborate with Jan-Hendrik Hofmeyr.
 I am a founding member of the Centre for Logic, Philosophy and History of Science at the University of Rostock and was awarded in 2009 a SPIE Pioneer Award for contributions to the field of systems biology and data engineering.
+In 2015 I was elected onto the Review Panel of the Foundations of Medicine and Biology section in the German Research Council (DFG).

 I have had the opportunity to contribute to the development of systems biology approaches and their application in molecular and cell biology since 1999.
 I was one of the first engineers in the UK with a joint appointment in the bio-molecular sciences and my current appointment was the first professorship for systems biology in Europe.
 I have more than ten years experience in interdisciplinary training programmes at Masters levels, in summer schools and PhD training programmes.
 Through my role in establishing systems biology in Europe, I have been a regular advisor to funding bodies and more recently have helped to define and establish the field of systems medicine through my involvement in the EC FP7 coordination action CaSyM.